The purpose of the Sales and Marketing functions is to drive revenue for the organization.

 19. Handling Customer Objections

 In sales, everyone has to be able to overcome objections in order to be successful.
 The best way to overcome objections is to prevent them.This can be done by providing a thorough sales presentation that covers all the information about your products and services.
 Also it is imperative that you address any questions the prospect has immediately.
-However, objections will come up from time to time.

 Anyone who is in inside or outside sales has to meet sales quotas/sales goals of a certain type.
 The role of a Sales Manager is to hire, mentor, train and motivate the Sales Team.
 A Sales Manager is also accountable for setting the sales goals of their team and making sure that these goals are meet and exceeded.
 Sales Managers are provided with salary and an override of the teams total sales.
 Each Sales Reps goals make up a piece of this total sales goal.
 A Sales Manager’s duties will vary by the size of the organization and its structure.